-Furthermore, in some embodiments, a replacement of a 10 defective sector may be attained by placing a guard region onto the physical location of the defective sector.
-In other embodiments, the capacity of a storage device may be increased by balancing out the probability of read errors with the probability that an adjacent or nearby track may encom- 15 pass equivalent data.
+Optionally, a replacement of a defective sector can be attained by placing a guard region onto the physical location of the defective sector, as set out in dependent claims.
+Moreover, the capacity of a storage device can be increased by balancing out the probability of read errors with the probability that an adjacent or nearby track may encompass equivalent data.